sql

 Example Summary

-Example 1 A simple example show first the execution of multiple statements, then a simple parameterised query.
+Example 1 A simple example shows first the execution of multiple statements, then a simple parameterised query.

 Example 2 An Callable Statement example.